 Granite Falls is a very small city located in the state of Washington.
-With a population of 3,493 people and two constituent neighborhoods, Granite Falls is the 149th largest community in Washington.
+With a population of 3,803 people and two constituent neighborhoods, Granite Falls is the 149th largest community in Washington.

 The people who call Granite Falls home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Granite Falls residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Granite Falls include Norwegian, Irish, English, and Scottish.
+The greatest number of Granite Falls residents report their race to be White, followed by Native American.
+Important ancestries of people in Granite Falls include German, Irish, English, Norwegian, and Scottish.

 The most common language spoken in Granite Falls is English.
 Other important languages spoken here include Italian and French.